gravytates/doctor_discovery/README.md

 ![Image of Homepage Screenshot](img/homepage.png)

 * Visit the site https://gravytates.github.io/doctor_discovery
-A website backed with the power of the [BetterDoctor API](https://developer.betterdoctor.com/) that allows users to search for doctors based on condition, name, or specialization.
-Using, object oriented Javascript and Node.js, there is a full front to back end separation of logic.
+* A website backed with the power of the [BetterDoctor API](https://developer.betterdoctor.com/) that allows users to search for doctors based on condition, name, or specialization.
+Using object oriented Javascript and Node.js, there is a full front to back end separation of logic.
 App includes doctor profiles, pictures, addresses and phone numbers.

 ### Prerequisites